-Martin Luther College has a total enrollment of approximately 740 students.
-The college also employs approximately 110 faculty and staff who work on campus.
+Martin Luther College has a total enrollment of approximately 740 on-campus students.
+The college also employs approximately 125 faculty and staff who work on campus.

 Martin Luther College takes seriously the safety, security, and welfare of its community members.
 The safety and security department is dedicated to providing a safe and secure environment for all members of the college community.
-The following information is made available to students and staff in partial compliance with section 485 (f) (I) (F) of the Higher Education Act as amended by the Student Right-to-Know and Campus Security Acts.
+Martin Luther College maintains an incident reporting system that enables the college to receive reports of crimes, assess and confirm crimes, and keeps records of crimes committed on campus.
+The Student Life Office takes an annual accounting of crime statistics for the MLC campus, prepares a summary of those statistics, reports those statistics to the US Dept. of Education and makes those statistics available to the campus community and other interested parties in this Annual Campus Security and Annual Fire Safety report.
+The following information is made available to students and staff in compliance with section 485 (f) (I) (F) of the Higher Education Act as amended by the Student Right-to-Know and Campus Security Acts as well as the Violence Against Women Act.
 The statistics which follow indicate criminal occurrences on campus which were reported to the Vice President for Student Life.

-Criminal Offenses - On Campus 2015 2016 2017
+Criminal Offenses - On Campus 2016 2017 2018

 Murder/Non-negligent manslaughter 0 0 0

 Negligent manslaughter 0 0 0

-Rape 0 0 1
+Rape 0 1 0

-Fondling 0 0 0
+Fondling 0 0 2

 Incest 0 0 0

 Statutory rape 0 0 0

 Robbery 0 0 0

 Aggravated Assault 0 0 0

-Burglary 5 1 11
+Burglary 1 11 5

 Motor Vehicle Theft 0 0 0

 Arson 0 0 0

-Criminal Offenses - On Campus Student Housing Facilities 2015 2016 2017
+Criminal Offenses - On Campus Student Housing Facilities 2016 2017 2018

 Murder/Non-negligent manslaughter 0 0 0

 Negligent manslaughter 0 0 0

 Rape 0 0 0

-Fondling 0 0 0
+Fondling 0 0 1

 Incest 0 0 0

 Statutory rape 0 0 0

 Robbery 0 0 0

 Aggravated Assault 0 0 0

-Burglary 5 1 10
+Burglary 1 10 5

 Motor Vehicle Theft 0 0 0

 Arson 0 0 0

-0::10" 2245 2010 2247

-Criminal Offenses - Noncampus 2015 2016 2017
+Criminal Offenses - Noncampus 2016 2017 2018

-Murder/Non-negligent manslaughter 0
+Murder/Non-negligent manslaughter 0 0

-Manslaughter by Negligence 0
+Manslaughter by Negligence 0 0

-Rape 0
+Rape 0 0

-Fondling 0
+Fondling 0 0

-Incest 0
+Incest 0 0

-Statutory rape 0
+Statutory rape 0 0

-Robbery 0
+Robbery 0 1

-Aggravated assault 0
+Aggravated assault 0 0

-Burglary 0
+Burglary 0 0

-Motor vehicle theft 0
+Motor vehicle theft 0 0

-Arson 0
+Arson 0 0

-Criminal Offenses - Public Property 2015 2016 2017
+Criminal Offenses - Public Property 2016 2017 2018

 Murder/Non-negligent manslaughter 0 0 0

 Negligent manslaughter 0 0 0

 Rape 0 0 0

 Fondling 0 0 0

 Incest 0 0 0

 Statutory rape 0 0 0

 Robbery 0 0 0

 Aggravated Assault 0 0 0

 Burglary 0 0 0

 Motor Vehicle Theft 0 0 0

 Arson 0 0 0